Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

-# Lab1
+# Lab 1 - Introduction to Python Programming

+In this lab, you will create and execute several simple Python scripts to practice fundamental programming concepts.
+The lab is divided into two parts:

+- Part A: In-Class Lab (must be completed during the scheduled lab period and demonstrated to the professor for grading).
+- Part B: Take-Home Lab (must be completed independently after class using a local installation of VS Code).

-In this lab you will create seven simple scripts.
-Write the scripts in codespaces.
-This lab requires students to create and execute simple python scripts which require creating and initializing variables, dynamic typing, using string methods, print() function, and simple arithmetic operations.
+This lab requires students to create and execute Python scripts that use variables, dynamic typing, user input, string methods, arithmetic operations, indexing, slicing, and formatted output.

 ---

 ## Lab Objectives
-- Create and execute basic Python scripts using GitHub Codespaces.
+- Create and execute basic Python scripts using VS Code or JupyterLab.
-- Declare and initialize variables with different data types (e.g., strings, integers, floats).
+- Declare and initialize variables with different data types.
-- Observe Python’s dynamic typing behavior by reassigning variables and inspecting their types.
+- Observe Python's dynamic typing behavior by reassigning variables and examining their types.
-- Use built-in functions such as print(), type(), and input() to interact with the user and inspect data.
+- Use built-in functions such as print(), type(), and input().
+- Perform arithmetic operations using numeric data.
+- Import and use Python modules.
-- Apply string methods like .upper() and .format() for text manipulation and output formatting.
+- Apply string methods such as .upper() and .format().
-- Perform arithmetic operations including addition, subtraction, multiplication, division, exponentiation, and modulus.
-- Use the math module to access mathematical constants and functions.
-- Understand and apply indexing and slicing to extract specific characters or substrings from a string.
+- Use indexing and slicing to access portions of strings.
-- Format numerical output using the % operator for alignment and precision control.
+- Format numeric output for readability.
+- Execute Python programs from the VS Code terminal.
-- Document and present code execution results through screenshots and organized submission.
+- Document program execution with screenshots.

 ---

 # Submission Instructions
+## Part A: In-Class Lab
+- Complete all assigned in-class tasks during your scheduled lab.
+- Demonstrate your completed work to the professor before leaving the lab.
+- The professor may ask you to explain portions of your code.
+- No PDF submission is required for Part A unless otherwise instructed.

+## Part 8: Take-Home Lab

 For each task:
-1. **Write the script** in Codespaces.
+1. Write and save your Python script in VS Code.
-2. **Run the script** from the **terminal**.
+2. Run the script using the VS Code terminal
-3. **Take a screenshot** that clearly shows:
+3. Take a screenshot that clearly shows:
-   - Your **code** in the editor.
+   - Your code in the editor.
-   - The **terminal output**, including your **username** visible in the terminal.
+   - The terminal output, including your username visible in the terminal.
-4. **Insert the screenshot** into a Word document under the heading that matches the task name:
+4. Insert the screenshot into a Word document under the heading that matches the task name:
    - Example: **Task1**, **Task2**, **Task3**, etc.
+5. Answer the reflection questions at the end of the lab.
-5. After completing all tasks, **convert the Word document to PDF**.
+6. Convert the Word document to PDF.
 Name the PDF file using your seneca usernmae `yourusername.pdf`.
-6. **Submit the PDF file** as your final lab submission on Blackbaord.
+7. Submit the PDF file as your final lab submission on Blackbaord.

 ---

+# Part A - In-Class Lab (Demonstration Required)

 ## Task1 - Variables, Dynamic Typing
 **Objective**: To understand how Python handles variable assignment and dynamic typing.

 **Instructions:**
-- Open the file `task1.py` and fill in the comments.
+- Create a file named `task1.py`.
 - Create a variable called `x` and assign it the value 10.
+- Print:
-- Print the value of x and its type using the type() function.
+   - the value of x
+   - the type using the type() function.
 - In the next statement reassign x to the value "hello".
-- Print the new value of x and its type.
+- Print the new value of x and its new type.
 - Run the script from terminal and observe the output.
 - In a comment, write your observation about how Python handles variable types.

 ---

 ## Task2 - String Concatenation
 **Objective**: Learn how to combine strings using the + operator **Instructions:**